-Zucchini 101: Growing and Harvesting This Super Squash
+Zucchini 101: Planting and Growing This Super Squash

-Get tips for growing, harvesting and cooking your bumper crop of zucchini.
+Get tips for planting, growing and harvesting your bumper crop of zucchini.

 Squash, both summer and winter types, are best grown in the heat.
 Where squash bugs or squash vine borers are a problem, start seeds indoors and transplant into the garden in late June or early July.
 Protect with row covers until the plants begin to bloom.
 Covering the stems with soil as they mature will help protect against squash vine borer damage

 There's a reason zucchini, a summer squash, is such a popular crop in the home garden: It's easy to start, can be grown in containers, and once zucchini plants start producing, they can be amazingly prolific.